-Statement on APUC's general policy on how it intends its approach to regulated procurements involving the provision of food to: improve the health, wellbeing and education of communities in the organisation's area; and promote the highest standards of animal welfare
+Statement on APUC's general policy on how it intends its approach to regulated procurements involving the provision of food to improve the health, wellbeing and education of communities in the organisation's area; and promote the highest standards of animal welfare

 APUC aims to facilitate the supply of healthy, fresh, seasonal, and sustainably grown and ethically harvested food which represents value for money whilst improving the health, wellbeing and education of our teaching and learning communities, coupled with promoting the highest standards of animal welfare.
 Where appropriate, APUC will embed standards/labels underlying criteria in tender documentation and will work closely with its internal Responsible Procurement team, and external CoE's and UK HE/FE Consortia to ensure similar requirements are flowed out nationally to create standardisation and to ensure compliance.
+APUC will provide fresh food framework agreements that are regionally lotted so that they are assessable to the local SME supply market and create the greatest opportunity for minimum "food miles" in their supply.